 The Jordan River is the only major water source flowing into the lake, although there are small perennial springs under and around the Dead Sea, forming pools and quicksand pits along the edges.
 There are no outlet streams.
 The Arnon River, Arnon, is one of the larger water sources of the Dead Sea other than the Jordan.

-Other more substantial sources are Wadi Darajeh (Arabic)/Nahal Dragot (Hebrew), and Nahal Arugot that ends at Ein Gedi.
-Wadi Hasa (biblical Zered) is another wadi flowing into the Dead Sea.
+Other more substantial sources are Wadi Dragot, and Nahal Arugot that ends at Ein Gedi.
+Wadi Zered in Jordan is another wadi flowing into the Dead Sea.
 Rainfall is scarcely 100 mm (4 in) per year in the northern part of the Sea and barely 50 mm (2 in) in the southern part.
-The Dead Sea zone’s aridity is due to the rainshadow effect of the Judaean Mountains.
+The Dead Sea zone is getting so little rainfall due to the rainshadow effect of the Judaean Mountains.
 The highlands east of the Dead Sea receive more rainfall than the Sea itself.
 To the west of the Sea, the Judaean mountains rise less steeply and are much lower than the mountains to the east.
-Along the southwestern side of the lake is a 210 m (700 ft) tall halite mineral formation called Mount Sodom.
+Mount Sodom which is a tall mountain made from salt can be seen along the lake, towering to 210 m (700 ft).

 There are lots of cool things to do in the Area!
 First, you have Masada National Park, which is officially a World Heritage Site by UNESCO.
 Also, you have the majestic Oasis of Ein Gedi which is worth a visit.
 And of course don’t miss the opportunity of floating in the Dead Sea, right?!
 I mean this is a must especially if it’s your first time in the Holy Land.